 As a BBC correspondent Misha covered the revolutions in Eastern Europe and in 1993 won a Sony Gold Award for his work in the former Yugoslavia.
 In 2012, he was named UK Information Security Investigative Journalist of the Year.

-At present, Misha is developing and writing two television drama series, one focusing on crime and corruption in Rio de Janeiro, and the second, a political thriller about hackers.
+Misha is currently writing two television drama series, one focusing on crime and corruption in Rio de Janeiro, and the second, a political thriller about hackers.

 Since 2003, Liam has written his weekly Economics Agenda column in The Sunday Telegraph – which has been recognised with a British Press Award.